 APPOINTMENT AFTER APPOINTMENT

-In 1915, Ira Jayne became Detroit’s first recreation commissioner.
-He was an avid sportsman, earning varsity letters in track, baseball and football at University of MI.
-He had a brief career as a pitcher in the Ohio Valley Baseball League.
+In 1915, Ira Jayne became Detroit’s first recreation commissioner appointed by Mayor Oscar Marx.
+Ira was an avid sportsman, earning varsity letters in track, baseball and football at the University of MI.
+He also had a brief career as a pitcher in the Ohio Valley Baseball League.

-Jayne got ‘things done’ during a time when funding recreation was wanted by the public, yet unpopular in politics.
-With creative means, he built up recreation programs in schools, libraries, settlements and other public places [like the DIA] instead of trying to fund buildings and purchase land.
-When the City Council refused to give Jayne money for existing playground development, he roped off streets for boys and girls to play in.
-Fierce and justified behavior.
+He got ‘things done’ during the 1910’s when funding recreation was wanted by the public, yet unpopular with politicians.
+With creative means, he built up recreation programs in schools, libraries, settlements and museums instead of trying to fund building construction and purchase land.
+The Detroit City Council refused to give Jayne money toward existing playground development, so he roped off streets for boys and girls to play in.
+Fierce yet justified behavior.

 FRIEND OF THE UNDERDOG

 Ira Jayne became Chief Judge in Detroit Circuit Court in 1929 where he made national news by streamlining a four year backlog on the docket with the use of visiting judges.
+He served in this position for 27 years.
 In 1951, he ended a 59 day strike by Detroit streetcar and bus drivers.
-He upheld a law that ‘made’ the strike illegal, next he held the City of Detroit responsible for the strike noting that the mayor’s representatives ignored an early willingness by labor to meet and work out bargaining issues.
+He upheld a law that made the strike illegal, next he held the City of Detroit responsible for the strike noting that the mayor’s representatives ignored an early willingness by labor to meet and work out bargaining issues.

-Jayne served as the Chief Judge of the Wayne County Circuit Court system for 27 years.
-Reports indicate he was active on his farm in Fenton until his death in 1961.
-He married Jean and had three children.
+Ira Waite Jayne was active on his farm in Fenton, MI until his death in 1961.
+Jayne Road in Fenton is named for his family.
+He was married and had three children.